sigp/lighthouse/ssz/README.md

 #### List

+Deserailize each object in the list.
-1. Get the length of the serialized list bytes.
+1. Get the length of the serialized list.
-2. Loop through the bytes;
+2. Loop through deseralizing each item in the list until you reach the entire length of the list.
-   1. Deserialize the object with that length.
-   2. Keep track of current position

-Note Before: there are a number of checks to be performed, ensuring there is enough room left.

 | Check type                          | code                                  |
 |:------------------------------------|:--------------------------------------|